-Wescan continues to explore its portfolio of gold properties in the La Ronge Gold Belt in northern Saskatchewan, with the primary focus in 2013 being the Munro Lake property and the Jasper property.
-During the second quarter of 2013, the Company announced the results of the winter drill program on the Munro Lake property (see Wescan News Release dated June 17, 2013).
+The Company is assessing options for future work on its portfolio of gold properties in the La Ronge Gold Belt in northern Saskatchewan.
+No exploration and evaluation expenditures have been incurred during 2014.
+During the second quarter of 2013, the Company announced the results of the winter drill program on the Munro Lake property (see Wescan News Release dated September 17, 2013).
 During 2013 the Company also performed a drill program to further evaluate the Jasper property.
 This drill program focused on infill/confirmation drilling and was designed to investigate and confirm an area of significant mineralization adjacent to the old mine workings based on historical drilling results.